Parserr alternative

 Who looks for a Parserr alternative

-Teams whose email formats keep changing or whose data lives in attachments.
+Teams whose email formats keep changing or who parse line-item tables from many senders.

 Growing sales teams